 A BGP speaker that does not advertise the BGP Extended Messages capability might also genuinely not support Extended Messages.
-Such a speaker would be expected to follow the error handling procedures of [RFC4271] if it receives an Extended Message.
+Such a speaker MUST follow the error handling procedures of [RFC4271] if it receives an Extended Message.
 Similarly, any speaker that treats an improper Extended Message as a fatal error, MUST treat it similarly.